 You can use the Data Exchange Framework to exchange business documents, bank files, currency exchange rates, and any other data files with your business partners.

 As an alternative to emailing as file attachments, you can send and receive business documents electronically.
-By electronic document is meant a standard-compliant file representing a business document, such as an invoice from a vendor that you can receive and convert to a purchase invoice in Finance and Operations, Business edition .
+By electronic document is meant a standard-compliant file representing a business document, such as an invoice from a vendor that you can receive and convert to a purchase invoice in Business Central .
 The exchange of electronic documents between two trading partners is performed by an external provider of document exchange services.
-The generic version of Finance and Operations, Business edition supports sending and receiving electronic invoices and credit memos in the PEPPOL format, which is supported by the largest providers of document exchange services.
+The generic version of Business Central supports sending and receiving electronic invoices and credit memos in the PEPPOL format, which is supported by the largest providers of document exchange services.
 A major provider of document exchange services is preconfigured and ready to be set up for your company.
 To provide support for other electronic document formats, you must create new date exchange definitions using the Data Exchange Framework.

-To receive, for example, an invoice from a vendor as an electronic PEPPOL document, you process the document in the Incoming Documents window to convert it to a purchase invoice in Finance and Operations, Business edition.
+To receive, for example, an invoice from a vendor as an electronic PEPPOL document, you process the document in the Incoming Documents window to convert it to a purchase invoice in Business Central.
 You can either set up the Job Queue feature to process such files regularly or you can start the process manually.
 First, you must set up various master data, such as company information, vendors, items, and units of measure.
-These are used to identify the business partners and items when you convert data in elements in the incoming document file to fields in Finance and Operations, Business edition.
+These are used to identify the business partners and items when you convert data in elements in the incoming document file to fields in Business Central.
 The receiving and data conversion of PEPPOL invoices are performed by the Data Exchange Framework, represented by the PEPPOL - Invoice data exchange definition.

 To receive, for example, an invoice as an electronic OCR document, you process it as when you receive an electronic PEPPOL document.
 The receiving and conversion of electronic documents from OCR are performed by the Data Exchange Framework, represented by the OCR – Invoice data exchange definition.

 The formats of files for exchange of bank data with ERP systems vary depending on the supplier of the file and on the country/region.
-The generic version of Finance and Operations, Business edition supports import and export of SEPA bank files (Single Euro Payments Area) and a bank data conversion service provided by external provider, AMC Consult.
+The generic version of Business Central supports import and export of SEPA bank files (Single Euro Payments Area) and a bank data conversion service provided by external provider, AMC Consult.
 To provide support for other electronic document formats, you use the Data Exchange Framework.